Does Firefox use less RAM than Chrome?

 Chrome's Memory Saver

-Chrome can discard inactive tabs automatically.
-Discarded tabs stay on the tab bar and reload when focused.
-Google's current Memory Saver settings expose three modes (Moderate, Balanced, Maximum) to let you trade memory savings for responsiveness.
+Chrome can deactivate inactive tabs automatically.
+Deactivated tabs stay on the tab bar and reload when focused.
+Google's current Memory Saver settings expose three modes: Moderate, Balanced (recommended), and Maximum, to let you trade memory savings for responsiveness.

-Practical impact: Memory Saver can lower Chrome's RAM use after inactive tabs are discarded, but the amount depends on page mix, settings, memory pressure, and how long tabs have been idle.
+Practical impact: Memory Saver can lower Chrome's RAM use after inactive tabs are discarded, but the amount depends on page mix, settings, memory pressure, and idle time.
 It does not mean Chrome will always beat Firefox in a fully loaded tab benchmark.

 Chrome tab groups

-Chrome tab groups work well with Memory Saver because collapsed groups often contain inactive tabs — exactly the tabs a saver feature can target.
+Chrome tab groups work well with Memory Saver because collapsed groups often contain inactive tabs, the kind of tabs a saver feature can target.
 The bigger win is behavioral: groups make it easier to stop cycling through everything, close what you do not need, and restore it later.
-For the feature primer, see the complete guide to Chrome tab groups.
+For setup details, see the Chrome tab groups guide.

 Firefox's tab containers

-Containers isolate cookies and storage per context (Work, Personal, Shopping, etc.).
-They do not directly reduce memory, but they make tab hygiene easier, which indirectly helps memory by making it practical to close tabs you do not need.
+Containers isolate cookies and storage per context: Work, Personal, Shopping, and so on.
+They do not directly reduce memory, but they make tab hygiene easier by making it practical to close tabs you do not need.

 Which browser is better for tab-heavy users